Mithiriath/coh2_better-info-mod/README.md

 Download
 -----------

-You can dowload the file [from github](https://github.com/Mithiriath/coh2_better-info-mod/releases).
+You can dowload the mod [from github](https://github.com/Mithiriath/coh2_better-info-mod/releases).

 Click on the link above, *Assets* section, then click on *Source code (zip)*.